How comedians Jeannie and Jim Gaffigan used humor to cope with tragedy

 They [said], ‘You need to meet with a neurosurgeon because you have a gigantic mass in your brain.’

-Jim: We were in our office and you got a phone call.
-And then you went into the other room.
+Jim: We were in our office and [Jeannie] got a phone call.
+And then [she] went into the other room.
 Instinctively, you know something's wrong.

 Jeannie: I didn't really know what that meant, that they found something in my brain.
 It was a large mass.
 That's all they said.
 The doctor was like, "I'm not a neurosurgeon, so here's some phone numbers.
 Tell them I referred you from this MRI.
 Go to the radiology center.
 Get your scan.
 And bring it to the appointment."
 And then I was kind of just out there in limbo.
 Not knowing what to do.
 And so Jim and I had to sort of figure it out, navigate this.